We help regulators improve their regulatory effectiveness by targeting their activities and resources in the most cost-effective ways.

 - Stakeholder engagement – to help consult with stakeholders so that regulators have a rigorous evidence base of stakeholders’ views

-We can provide advice, consultancy and training, or work as an interim manager to help solve problems on a project basis.
-If you would like to discuss how we might be able to help, please drop me a line at firstname.lastname@example.org.
+We can provide advice, research, consultancy and training, or undertake forensic investigations if something has gone wrong.
+If you would like to discuss how we might be able to help, please drop me a line at email@example.com.